erickjomp/2L-DRM-preprocessing/README.md

 ## Additional binary files required by 2L-DRM
 - Precipitation (PP) and Evapotranspiration can be calculated using the python programs in the folder `other_programs/PP-ET_programs`.
 To know the arguments required by those programs, please use `python ET_preprocessing_2LDRM.py --help` or  `python PP_preprocessing_2LDRM_fromRAINNC-C.py --help` .
+- Other scripts for additional inputs can be found in `other_programs/additional_scripts`